realpython/python-guide/docs/dev/env.rst

     extraordinary features and amazing performance.

 Sublime Text has excellent support for editing Python code and uses Python for its plugin API.
-It also has plugins a diverse variety of plugins, `some of which <https://github.com/SublimeLinter/SublimeLinter>`_ allow for in-editor PEP8 checking and code "linting".
+It also has a diverse variety of plugins, `some of which <https://github.com/SublimeLinter/SublimeLinter>`_ allow for in-editor PEP8 checking and code "linting".